davidmz/just-router/README.md

-It may look complex because of type declarations, but actually it is very simple middleware-like (as in _koa_ or other routing libs) function that accepts the request _context_ ant the _next_ function, and returns type T or nothing (null |
+It may look complex because of type declarations, but actually it is very simple middleware-like (as in _koa_ or other routing libs) function that accepts the request _context_ and the _next_ function, and returns type T or nothing (null |
 undefined).
-If handler is a _middleware_ (i.e. it just prepared data for the next handlers), it should call _next_.
-If it is a terminal handler, it shouldn't (it will cause an error).
+If handler is a _middleware_ (i.e. it just prepare data for the next handlers), it should call _next_.
+If it is a terminal handler, it shouldn't (this will cause an error).

 By the way, the _context_ has the following type: